General Motors. Pixabay Image

 (click image to expand)

-The YoY growth rate plot above clearly depicts a sharp recovery in GM’s U.S. vehicle sales in post-pandemic periods.
+The YoY growth rate plot above clearly depicts the sharp recovery in GM’s U.S. vehicle sales in post-pandemic periods.

 China Vehicle Sales Growth Rates